JaneliaSciComp/jacs-cm/README.md

 ```

 ## Run
-To run a container in and tail its logs:
+To run a single container and tail its logs:
 ```
 ./manage.sh run [service]
 ```